 Fill them up, let them cool and prepare to WOW your friends!
 These are great gifts for neighbors and friends.
-I gave my friend, Debbie a dozen and she went nuts!
-And then she asked for the recipe.
-So, here you go.
-You can thank me later.
+It really is a great recipe to share with friends and family.

 I will totally warn you, they are addicting.

 Here’s mine this year in the crockpot after melting it all for 3 hours and stirring all ingredients together.

 I used a small spoon to spoon them out in the small cupcake liners.
 I bought a pack of 100 small cupcake liners and filled about 85 to 90 of them.

 They will cool in a couple of hours and then store them away to eat!
 Your family will love these!

 1 12-oz package semisweet chocolate chips (about 2 cups)